 Posted on November 4, 2011 by admin

-Treatment for alcohol and drug abuse is learning about chemical dependency, how it has affected the addict or alcoholic and his/her family and friends and how to avoid returning to using alcohol or drugs.
+Treatment for alcohol and drug abuse is learning about chemical dependency, how it has affected the person using substances and how to avoid returning to problems resulting from using alcohol or drugs.
 The effect on the family is a portion of the comprehensive assessment and treatment.
 Treatment is going through the physical, emotional, mental, and spiritual changes that occur when the body is detoxing and the mind is clearing up from alcohol or drugs.
 Often the withdrawal is physical as with alcohol, heroin, and many prescription drugs.
 Treatment is offered to provide patients the experience of making necessary changes while receiving professional support, guidance and therapy.
 Education is provided during treatment, but it is the experience of gaining awareness, insight and judgement that makes treatment so much more than an education “class.”

 With cocaine and crack, there may be little physical withdrawal.
 Often the patient will become upset or angry during the treatment process and will not understand or believe that their being upset is really a craving to use or drink that his disease has disguised as anger, depression, or other emotions.
 The addict may also have dreams about their drug of choice.

-The First Step Services has three levels of treatment: Individual, Outpatient, and Intensive Outpatient.
+The First Step Services has three levels of treatment: Individual/family, Outpatient, and Intensive Outpatient.
 Sometimes an inpatient treatment is necessary before entering the First Step Services outpatient program to ensure the person has “detoxed” in a safe environment with resources to deal with withdrawal symptoms .
 Inpatient begins with Acute Medical Detox (detox) a period of 1 to 4 days of getting the worst of the drugs out of the patient’s body.
-With certain drugs, small amounts may linger in the system much longer than the detox period, but the patient is usually ready to function after a few days.
+With certain drugs, measurable amounts may linger in the system much longer than the detox period, but the patient is usually ready to function after a few days.
 Surprising to many people, detoxing from alcohol is the most dangerous.
 It could take 6 weeks or more for marijuana to no longer show up on urine drug tests.

 Intensive Outpatient Treatment Program (IOP) consists of a minimum of 9 hours of treatment per week.
-Clients generally start off attending three 3-hour groups per week in the evening or Saturday morning (for one group).
-The Intensive Outpatient Treatment program generally lasts for 90-days and then an aftercare program is recommended consisting of 1 or 2 groups per week.
+Clients generally start off attending three 3-hour groups per week.
+The Intensive Outpatient Treatment program generally lasts for about 3 months after which an aftercare program is recommended consisting of 1 or 2 groups per week.
 Sessions should be attended regularly to build on momentum created by regular participation.
 Missing a few groups here & there distracts from the momentum and makes for poor treatment.
 Once beginning Intensive Outpatient treatment, the participant should make the treatment the priority for as long as it takes.

-Outpatient treatment consist of groups and classes generally in the evening.
-Counselors talk with patients individually on a regular basis but most of the work is done in groups.
+Outpatient treatment consist primarily of group counseling.
+Counselors talk with patients & families individually on a regular basis but most of the work is done in groups.
 Patients gain an amazing amount of insight from their peers.

-The changes people go through in just a few sessions of outpatient treatment can be miraculous.
-When patients come in they are often physically ill.
+The changes people go through in just a few sessions of outpatient treatment can be almost miraculous.
+When patients come in they are sometimes physically ill.
 Their families have been put through a long nightmare.
 Patients and their families are mentally and emotionally injured by addiction.
 Often they are in trouble with their employers or the police.
 The drugs and alcohol have taken so much from them.
 Sometimes it takes everything – materially, emotionally, physically and spiritually.

-After treatment, patients often become much healthier physically, mentally, spiritually, and emotionally.
-Most have begun to practice a spiritual life that they never knew existed for them.
-They have places to live and Vocational Rehabilitation counselors help them get jobs so they may learn to be responsible for their own lives.
+After successful completion of treatment, patients become much healthier physically, mentally, spiritually, and emotionally.
+Most have begun to practice a new life that they never knew existed for them.
+For those in need, they have places to live and Vocational Rehabilitation counselors help them get jobs so they may learn to be responsible for their own lives.
 They learn that they have skills to live and work in the world skills they either did not know they had or that they had forgotten how to use.

 In addition, recovering people usually do not commit crimes or need frequent emergency medical services that cost the taxpayers millions of dollars.
 Recovering addicts and alcoholics pay taxes and live responsible lives.
-Treatment not only works for the substance abusers and their families, it saves many times as much money as it costs.
+Treatment not only works for the substance abusers and their families, it saves individuals and society many times as much money as it costs.
 For every dollar spent on treatment, a savings results worth seven dollars for each dollar spent on treatment.
 It gives people new direction and the human value is beyond measure!